-Operation LED Pilot LED Status
+Pilot LED Operation LED Status

-Stort up off on Initialization
+Start-up on off Initialization

-Start-up on off Firmware update in progress
+Start-up off on Firmware update in progress

 Normal operation

 An error occurred (encoder's hw failure)

 on Receiving data on some port

 Operation on External pilot synchronization is active

-- off Internal clock source is selected
+off Internal clock source is selected

 Stereo encoder error - pilot tone present but does not meet the specification required.
-Switch the RDS encoder to internal clock source.
+Solution: Switch the RDS encoder to internal clock source.